yodrew/darkroomretreat/manuscript/psychology.md

 ## intro {#intro}

+It's time to get our hands dirty.

+Hygiene's basic structure is sound.
+Darkness exposes flaws in its secondary structure.
+Hygiene must become more hygienic to accommodate darkness.
+In this chapter, we'll get pop the hood of hygiene, analyse its flaws, and make the necessary modifications.

-Lacking a psychology, hygiene could not penetrate certain depths of human experience nor treat certain subjects, namely trauma.
+Lacking a psychology, hygiene could not penetrate the depths of human experience, nor deal with certain issues, namely trauma.
 Hygiene has focused on daily choices.
 Trauma doesn't happen every day.
 It lies beyond one's control.
-Change of habit affects it little.
-Trauma just strikes.
-Suddenly it incapacitates whole systems.
+Changes of habit affect it little.
+Trauma just strikes, suddenly incapacitating whole systems.
 It distorts their character and behavior beyond recognition.

-Besides sleep (slow and quiet), trauma (sudden and loud) is the most influential force in our lives.
-Hygiene was helpless with it.
-All it could do was pass the buck to doctors or priests.
-This has subordinated hygiene to medicine and religion for nearly two centuries.
+For millennia, trauma has been the most influential force in our lives.
+Lacking the means of sufficiently profound rest, Hygiene was helpless.
+It passed the buck to doctors and priests.
+This subordinated hygiene to medicine and religion for nearly two centuries.

-This limitation disappears with two changes:
+This helplessness disappears with three changes in hygiene:

-- acknowledgment of trauma at the root of illness
+- locating trauma at the root of illness
-- the discovery of darkness as the essential means nature provides us to heal from trauma
+- accepting darkness as the essential means nature provides us to heal from trauma
+- including a psychology based on these facts

 Hygiene becomes a complete system of health capable of addressing every illness people face, physical and psychic.
-No longer need anyone bear the perennial costs and failures of medicine and other quasi-scientific systems rooted in the mystical doctrine of original sin and practice of exorcism.
+No one need bear any longer the absurd costs and failures of medicine and other quasi-scientific systems, rooted as they are in the mystical doctrine of original sin and practice of exorcism.

-The acid test of any science is its ability to predict events and thus prevent them if desired.
+The acid test of any science is its ability to predict events and thus cause or prevent them if desired.
 By healing from trauma, we not only end dysfunction and suffering.
 We prevent unconscious repetition of trauma through common disasters like car crashes, familial breakdown, and psychosomatic illness.
-No joke.

 By contrast, medicine can only deal with trauma after the fact.
 Its tricks for treating it impress us, and we respect the willingness of doctors to try.
 If medicine were science, it could explain, predict, and prevent further trauma.
 The attention it puts on treatment amounts to diversion from its incapacity.
 It represents a declaration of failure to understand and of helplessness to eliminate the cause of our recurring disasters.